The company card import feature is great way for Finance to reconcile card expenses against imported statements.

 The system will transform the imported card statement into individual expenses and send them to the corresponding user's account.
 If the cardholder has any matching draft expenses or unattached receipts, then these will be matched to the imported statement.

 The imported card statement will now reside in the Card Statement area of Finance.
 Initially, the card statement will show up as Unreconciled.
 If you need to reverse the import you can click Undo Import.
+For more steps on how to do this please see our Undo a card statement import help article.

 Please note: Reversing the process will not delete any receipts or expenses already created by the user, even if these were matched to the import.